snatcoinOfficial/vanity/README.md

 ## SNATCOIN CPU Address Generator and CPU Vanity Address Generator

-This library will also work with the majority of other cryptocurrencies.
+This library will help you create:

+  * public and private key pairs for Snatcoin Addresses
+  * Snatcoin vanity addresses

 ### Setting up